Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (7) Present a valid application for issuance of a

-license accompanied by a sponsor card and the fees specified by rule.
+license accompanied by the fees specified by rule.

 (b) The requirements specified in items (3) and (5) of subsection (a) of this Section do not apply to applicants who are currently admitted to practice law by the Supreme Court of Illinois and are currently in active standing.

-(c) No applicant shall engage in any of the activities covered by this Act until a valid sponsor card has been issued to such applicant.
-The sponsor card shall be valid for a maximum period of 45 days after the date of issuance unless extended for good cause as provided by rule.
+(c) No applicant shall engage in any of the activities covered by this Act until a valid sponsorship has been registered with the Department.

-(d) All licenses should be readily available to the public at their place of business.
+(d) All licenses should be readily available to the public at the licensee's place of business.

-(e) An individual holding an active license as a managing broker may return the license to the Department along with a form provided by the Department and shall be issued a broker's license in exchange.
+(e) An individual holding an active license as a managing broker may, upon written request to the Department, permanently and irrevocably place his or her managing broker license on inactive status and shall be issued a broker's license in exchange.
 Any individual obtaining a broker's license under this subsection (e) shall be considered as having obtained a broker's license by education and passing the required test and shall be treated as such in determining compliance with this Act.